Introduction

 |---|---|---|---|

-| Personal | Sun, Moon, Mercury, Venus, Mars | Individual personality | Daily behavior, emotions, communication |
+| Personal | Sun, Moon, Mercury, Venus, Mars | Individual personality | Daily behavior, emotional needs, communication, attraction, anger |

-| Social | Jupiter, Saturn | Social integration | How you interact with society, career, beliefs |
+| Social | Jupiter, Saturn | Growth and responsibility | How you build confidence, meaning, discipline, career, and long-term trust |

 The Personal Planets (Fast-Moving)